Rohith2106/RAGBot/README.md

 4.  **Querying**: When you send a message from the frontend, it hits the `/api/query_stream` endpoint.
 The query is converted into an embedding, which is used to search the FAISS index for the most relevant document chunks.
 5.  **Generation**: The retrieved context and your original query are passed to the Ollama LLM, which generates a context-aware response that is streamed back to the UI.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to open an issue or submit a pull request.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request